 Regular and punctual attendance in all meetings for which a student is registered is considered essential to optimum academic achievement.
 Therefore, regular attendance and participation in each class are two of the course requirements to be met.
 There are no allowed or excused absences except when absences are necessitated by certain university sponsored activities and approved in writing by the Provost of the university.
 Any day a student is absent, the student will lose 10 points on the class attendance and participation grade.
 You must be in meetings to participate, since we do conversation, review, and active practice with the material.
 The first two absences do not count, but after, 1% of grade will be deducted per absence (10 points per absence).
-After 6 unexcused absences, the professor reserves the right to de-enroll the student from the class.
+After 6 unexcused absences, the professor reserves the right to deenroll the student from the class.
 After 12 absences (20% of the grade), a student cannot pass the class, and will receive an F for the course (per university policy).
 Also, coming late twice equals one absence.
-Students are expected to come to class prepared, and to be active participants in their own respect" and a "community of learning."
+Students are expected to come to class prepared, and to be active participants in their own learning for the duration of the class period.
+Our classroom environment will be one of "mutual respect" and a "community of learning."
 What this means is that you should not be embarrassed or discouraged to participate-and mistakes will be considered part of the learning process that everyone can benefit from.
 If you do not understand something, do not hesitate to ask for further explanation.
 Participation means coming to class with a positive attitude, making original comments in Spanish while not speaking English or getting off task.
 Please see the details below concerning synchronous/asynchronous learning and how this affects attendance.